idanariav/reference_vault/README.md

 5. For a more theorical overview on how to use this vault to enhance your life, visit [[Periodical Journaling]], [[Idea Processing]], and [[Vault Structure]]

 Have fun!

+## Want to connect?

+If you wish for a more thorough overview of Obsidian and how to use this vault, or questions about knowledge management in general, feel free to contact me via [this](https://tinyurl.com/contact-idan) form